aditi0318/fraud-detection-project/README.md

 # Fraud Detection using Machine Learning 🚨

-This project demonstrates how machine learning can be applied to detect fraudulent financial transactions.
+This project focuses on detecting fraudulent transactions in a financial dataset, similar to how banks monitor customer activity to prevent fraud.
-The dataset used contains over 6 million records, with only a small fraction marked as fraudulent.
+The dataset contains over 6 million transaction records, with only a small fraction marked as fraud.
-The main challenge was handling the class imbalance while ensuring high accuracy in fraud detection.
+The main challenge was handling the strong class imbalance while building reliable models to identify suspicious transactions with high accuracy.

 ---